zhoushengisnoob/OpenDeepClustering/README.md

 ### Why deep clustering?
 Although shallow clustering methods like KMeans have achieved tremendous success, they can no longer be directly applied to deal with high-dimension or complicated unstructured data like images.

-Deep Clustering, which aims at joint optimization of deep representation learning and clustering, arises and has attracted increasing attention recently in the community.
+**Deep Clustering**, which aims at joint optimization of deep representation learning and clustering, arises and has attracted increasing attention recently in the community.

 ## :dart:News
 [24/05/06] We have already implemented **10+ algorithms** which can be classified into four categories (Generative, Iterative, MultiStage, Simultaneous) locally.
 These algorithms will be uploaded soon after rigorous testing. **If you find this repository useful for you studies, please star it** :star:.